A Dream Written in Ink

 And so driven by an intangible vision, I kept experimenting with style, voice, form, and content—all the while filling journal after journal with the yearnings, dreams, desires, heartbreaks, fears, successes, and general confusion that comes with the human experience.

-Then in late 2015—through the marriage of intention, persistence, serendipity, and synchronicity—I received the opportunity to become Dr. Joe Dispenza’s editor.
+Then in late 2015—through the marriage of intention, persistence, and synchronicity—I received the opportunity to become Dr. Joe Dispenza’s editor.
 It began with editing his blogs.
 Then nine months later, upon asking me if I would be interested in helping him with Becoming Supernatural: How Common People Are Doing the Uncommon, I replied, “Watch how fucking fast I quit my job.”

 I did.
 And I never looked back.